-Manchester City have sent numerous youngsters on loan to NAC Breda in recent years, but James Horsfield has become the first to make the Dutch club his permanent home.
+Manchester City have sent numerous youngsters on loan to NAC Breda in recent years, but James Horsfield was the first to make the Dutch club his permanent home.

-After joining the club in January, the versatile 21-year-old shone as part of a team who surged to promotion out of the Eerste Divisie in the final months of the season.
+After initially joining Breda in January 2017, the versatile 21-year-old shone as part of a team who surged to promotion out of the Eerste Divisie in the final months of the season.

-Born just outside of Manchester, Horsfield accepted he needed to leave City in order to help his progression as a footballer, and he saw few better places to do so than in the Eredivisie as NAC Breda prepare for trips to the likes of Ajax and PSV Eindhoven this season.
+Born just outside of Manchester, Horsfield accepted he needed to leave City in order to help his progression as a footballer, and he saw few better places to do so than in the Eredivisie.

 “I think this was the standout offer for me – to come back here,” he says, “as I’d worked so hard to help the team get up to the Eredivisie, so it would be a shame to not experience life in the Eredivisie.